Why You Need a Living Will: The Purpose of a Living Will

-A living will is a legal document known by various terms, including an advanced directive, healthcare directive, or a declaration regarding life-prolonging purposes.
-This document is something that nearly everyone should have, since it’s often used in sudden or unexpected circumstances.
+A living will is a legal document known by various terms, including an advance directive, health care directive, or a declaration regarding life-prolonging purposes.
+This document is something that nearly everyone should have since it’s often used in sudden or unexpected circumstances.

 What Is a Living Will?

-If you’re terminally ill or injured and unconscious, a living will gives directions to your care provider about the medical treatment you want to receive.
+If you’re terminally ill or injured and unconscious, the purpose of a living will is to give directions to your care provider about the medical treatment you want to receive.

 It’s important to note that a living will is not a last will and testament.
 A last will and testament is what most people think of when discussing a general will.
 Last will and testaments become active after one’s death and determine the distribution of property.
 A living will becomes active when someone is still alive but unable to communicate their wishes.

-What Is the Purpose of a Living Will?
+What Is the Main Purpose of a Living Will?

 What Is Included in a Living Will?

 In your living will, you’ll specify if you want:

 - To receive palliative care or care to decrease pain and suffering.